 Adding your brand's perspective to the story can increase media exposure and drive more traffic to your website or social media channels.
 This strategy works best for brands that are nimble, quick-witted, and able to pivot their messaging as the news unfolds.

-Social media is an incredibly powerful tool for PR campaigns.
+Social media is an incredibly powerful tool for effective public relations campaigns .
 With billions of users worldwide, platforms like Facebook, Twitter, and Instagram offer unparalleled reach and engagement opportunities.

 A good social media manager can help companies use social media to share content, promote products and services, engage with customers and fans, and build their brand.